 In the last year, cloud computing has gained significant traction.
-Currently, there are two options for database and business intelligence (BI) applications like the PowerPivot product for accessing and
+Currently, there are two options for database and business intelligence (BI) applications like the PowerPivot product for accessing and consuming data in the Microsoft cloud -- SQL Azure and a new technology code-named “Dallas.”
+Each of these products has a particular sweet spot for deployment.

 Here’s a look at how they can benefit you based on your line of business.